Henry-Waswa/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 *    The second line of my Bash scripts is a comment explaining what it is doing.

 ### [2.
 While Best School loop](./2-while_holberton_school)
-* Write a Bash script that displays Holberton School 10 times.
+* Write a Bash script that displays Best School 10 times.

 * You must use the while loop (for and until are forbidden)

 ### [3.
 Until Best School loop](./3-until_holberton_school)
-* Write a Bash script that displays Holberton School 10 times.
+* Write a Bash script that displays Best School 10 times.

 * You must use the until loop (for and while are forbidden)

 ### [4.
 If 9, say Hi!](./4-if_9_say_hi)
-* Write a Bash script that displays Holberton School 10 times, but for the 9th iteration, displays Holberton School and then Hi on a new line.
+* Write a Bash script that displays Best School 10 times, but for the 9th iteration, displays Holberton School and then Hi on a new line.

 *    You must use the while loop (for and until are forbidden)
 *    You must use the if statement